 Imagination is one of the highest and best uses of the mind, and, in my experience, one of the most therapeutic.
 Connecting to your imagination is the best way to rebuild that internal sense of safety that may have been missing for years, or perhaps was never there at all.
 Your imagination is your own video-editing tool.
 Seen through the lens of a healthy imagination, your life with ADHD can seem a lot less like a mess and a lot more like an adventure.
 Most important, developing your imagination strengthens your relationship with yourself.

-6. The Tool of Strategic, Therapeutic Daydreaming
+Emotional Stress Tool #6: Strategic, Therapeutic Daydreaming

 You may have been told that daydreaming is pointless.
 You may have been told to cut it out, especially if you’ve had trouble keeping your mind on the task at hand.
 When you’re trying to rebuild yourself, daydreaming is the task at hand (see sidebar above).
 All the previous tools can be combined into this one.
 And another thing: If you have ADHD, you’re probably a skilled daydreamer.